Durganshu/PDE_SOLVER/README.md

 # Problem Formulation
 - Consider a square plate with length: L=1m and height: H=1m.

 - All the edges are maintained at different temperatures and the user is allowed to set these values at runtime.
-Only constant values of Temperature can be applied on the edges of the square plate (In sprint-1).
+Only **constant values** of Temperature can be applied on the edges of the square plate.

 ![Configuration at Steady state](/images/config.png)